jasonkneen/SwarmFlow/README.md

 1. Click the "Browse files" button, select `basic.yaml` from the `data` directory, or drag and drop the file to load it.
 2. View or modify the configurations as needed.
-3. Switch to the "Test" tab, paste the article content into the "User Input" box, and press Enter.
+3. Switch to the "Test" tab, enter text into the "User Input" box, and press Enter.
-4. Check whether the output meets your expectations.

 Snapshot-1:
 ![ui_edit](docs/resources/snapshot_simple_ui_1.png)